 Heat the oven to 350, while melting some coconut oil or butter on a couple of cookie sheets.
 I use about two teaspoons of coconut oil on each of my small sheet pans.
 Just use enough to thoroughly coat the pan, with some extra to coat the peas.
 Feel free to use your favorite cooking oil.
 The first time I made these I used bacon fat, and they turned out supremely delicious.

 Sprinkle the chickpeas with sea salt and pepper.
 I use about 1/4 t salt and several grinds of pepper per tray.
 With a spatula, stir the chickpeas up and level them on the tray so they're evenly distributed.
 Feel free to use any spices or herbs that strike your fancy.
-I got the idea for making these from this wonderful post by This Chick Cooks, but when I didn't have any of the required spices I improvised.
 They will be good no matter what you flavor them with!
-My family is happy with this simple version, but curried chickpeas sound delicious, and sesame tamari as well.
+My family is happy with this simple version, but you could also experiment with curried chickpeas, and sesame tamari sound delicious as well.

 Bake at 350 degrees, for about 30 minutes.
 Stir with your spatula occasionally, and a bit more frequently during the second half of baking.
 I also rotate my pans partway through so they get heated more evenly.
 Remove from the oven when they look good.
 Remember, they're already cooked, so this roasting is just about lightly toasting the beans to add flavor and texture.